 - 1. Adult Community Inclusion plans will include information that identifies and addresses the individualized goal and support needs for each client.
-Plans must consider individualization, integration, and safety and should be developed by the provider in collaboration with the Case Resource Manager, client and their family (the team).
-Initial plans will be completed within 60 days from date of service authorization and must be signed by the client and/or their guardian if any.
+Plans must consider individualization, integration, and safety and should be developed by the provider in collaboration with the Case Resource Manager, client and his or her family (the team).
+Initial plans will be completed within 60 days from date of service authorization and must be signed by the client and/or his or her guardian if any.
 Copies of the initial and subsequent revised plans will be distributed as appropriate to all team members.
 Plans will be reviewed and signed annually.
-Plans will include the information listed below: - a) Current date; - b) Timeline for the Plan; - c) Client's name first and last; - d) Client's ADSA ID: - e) The client's skills, gifts, interests, and preferred activities. - f) The Community Inclusion goal.
+Plans will include the information listed below: - a) Current date: - b) Timeline for the Plan: - c) Client's name first and last; - d) Client's ADSA ID; - e) The client's skills, gifts, interests, and preferred activities. - f) The Community Inclusion goal.
 The goal needs to relate to the following (per the County Guide to Achieve Developmental Disability Administration Guiding Values): - i.
 Identify integrated community places where the client's interest, culture, talent, and gifts can be contributed and shared with others with similar interests. - ii.
 Identify typical community clubs, associations, and organizations where the client can be a member and have decision making capacities. - iii.
-Identify opportunities where the client can contribute to the community doing new and interesting things or things the client enjoys.
+Identify opportunities where the client can contribute to the community doing new and interesting things or things the client enjoys. - iv.
+Building and strengthening relationships between family members and members of the local community who are not paid to be with the person. - g) The Support Intensity Scale (SIS) subscale that most relates to the goal (Community living; Lifelong learning; Employment; Health & Safety; Social; and Protection & Advocacy) - h) Measurable strategies and timelines (action steps and supports) to meet the goal.